List of Scottish royal consorts: House of Stuart (1542–1649)

 In 1542, James V died, leaving his daughter Mary as Queen of Scots.
 Mary was later sent by her mother to the French court, where her surname was gallicised to Stuart.
 Mary married Henry Stuart, Lord Darnley, a member of a junior branch of the Stewart family (who had also gallicised their surname to Stuart).
-Their son, James VI, established the Stuart dynasty, which would rule not only Scotland but also England and Ireland.
-Their rule was briefly terminated with the Civil War, in which Charles I was executed and the Commonwealth declared; between 1649 and 1660, England, Scotland and Ireland were ruled by Parliament, dominated by Oliver Cromwell.
+Their son, James VI, established the Stuart dynasty, which would rule not only Scotland but also, from 1603, England and Ireland.
+The rule of this house was briefly terminated with the Civil War, in which Charles I was executed and the Commonwealth declared; thus, between 1649 and 1660, England, Scotland and Ireland were ruled by Parliament, dominated by Oliver Cromwell.
+The House would be restored to the throne in 1660, with the return of Charles II.